 a transistor is a device used to amplify voltage or current or sometimes function as an on/off switch. the transistor acts as a simple electronic switch, either preventing or allowing current to flow through.
 And it is made up of simiconductors material the active part of the transistor is made of silicon or some other semiconductor material that can change its electrical state when pulsed.
+In its normal state, the material may be not conductive or conductive, either impeding or letting current flow.
 When voltage is applied to it, it changes its state to the opposite.
-The triggering line, and the source and drain are the two end points.
+The gate is the triggering line, and the source and drain are the two end points.